arangodb/arangojs/README.md

 `cursor.reduce(fn, [accu]): any`

-Rewinds and exhausts the cursor by reducing the values returned by the query with the given function *fn*.
-If *accu* is not provided, the first value returned by the query will be used instead (the function will not be invoked for that value).
+Exhausts the cursor by reducing the values in the cursor's remaining result list with the given function *fn*.
+If *accu* is not provided, the first value in the cursor's remaining result list will be used instead (the function will not be invoked for that value).

 Equivalent to *Array.prototype.reduce* (except async).